Fermi Liquid near a q=0 Charge Quantum Critical Point: Effective interaction and vertex function beyond RPA

-The second contribution, $Y^{(2)}_2$ comes from the pole in the interaction, viewed as a function of $q_x$.
+The second contribution, $\Gamma^{(2)}_2$ comes from the pole in the interaction, viewed as a function of $q_x$.
 For this contribution, one can set $\epsilon=0$.
-For static interaction, the contribution from this pole cancels out $Y^{(2)}_1$, as expected.
-One can confirm this by taking $Y^{(2)}_2$ with static $V_{eff}$ by integrating over $q_x$ first, in infinite limits, and closing the contour in the upper half plane when $\omega_q<0$ and in the lower half plane when $\omega_q>0$ in order to include only the contributions from the poles in the interaction.
-After performing subsequent elementary integrals over $\omega_q$ and then $q_y$, one obtains precisely the same result as for $Y^{(2)}_{1}$ but with an overall minus sign.
-However, in the presence of Landau damping term in $V_{eff}$, one can easily verify that $Y^{(2)}_2$ is reduced by $1/(k_F \xi)$ as characteristic $q_y$ become of order $k_F$ rather than $\xi^{-1}$.
-As the consequence, at large $\xi$, $Y^{(2)}_2 \ll Y^{(2)}_1$ and $Y^{(2)} \approx Y^{(2)}_1$, given by (\ref{eq:f}).
+For static interaction, the contribution from this pole cancels out $\Gamma^{(2)}_1$, as expected.
+One can confirm this by taking $\Gamma^{(2)}_2$ with static $V_{eff}$ by integrating over $q_x$ first, in infinite limits, and closing the contour in the upper half-plane when $\omega_q<0$ and in the lower half-plane when $\omega_q>0$ in order to include only the contributions from the poles in the interaction.
+After performing subsequent elementary integrals over $\omega_q$ and then $q_y$, one obtains precisely the same result as for $\Gamma^{(2)}_{1}$ but with an overall minus sign.
+However, in the presence of Landau damping term in $V_{eff}$, one can easily verify that $\Gamma^{(2)}_2$ is reduced by $1/(k_F \xi)$ as characteristic $q_y$ become of order $k_F$ rather than $\xi^{-1}$.
+Consequently, at large $\xi$, $\Gamma^{(2)}_2 \ll \Gamma^{(2)}_1$ and $\Gamma^{(2)} \approx \Gamma^{(2)}_1$, given by (\ref{eq:f}).

-We also considered an additional second order diagram, one that takes the same form as $Y^{(2)}$ but with the interactions crossed.
-We evaluated this diagram both by integrating over frequency first and by doing an analogous calculation with the above one for $Y^{(2)}$ - both methods showed that this diagram does not contain an overall factor of $\lambda$ as in the case of $Y^{(2)}$.
-Calculations for higher diagrams of the same type would proceed in a similar way, so we neglect these crossed diagrams.
+We also considered another second order diagram, one that takes the same form as $\Gamma^{(2)}$ but with the interactions crossed.
+We found that this diagram does not contain an overall factor of $\lambda$ compared to (\ref{eq:f}) and is therefore irrelevant.

-Higher-order diagrams from the ladder series can be computed the same way as $Y^2$.
-For an $nth$ order diagram we have
+Extending this analysis to higher orders, we find that relevant diagrams form a ladder series.
+For an $mth$ order diagram we have

-The largest contribution, of order $(Z\lambda)^{n-1}$, again comes from integration over infinitesimally small $q_y$ and $\omega_q$ in each cross-section, when the poles in the corresponding $G^2 (K+Q_i)$, with frequencies split by $\epsilon \to 0$, are in different half-planes.
+The largest contribution, of order $(Z\lambda)^{m-1}$, again comes from integration over infinitesimally small $q_y$ and $\omega_q$ in each cross-section, when the poles in the corresponding $G^2 (K+Q_i)$, with frequencies split by $\epsilon \to 0$, are in different half-planes.
 Integrating, we obtain

-We now recall that to get the contribution to $1/Z$ using Eq. (\ref{eq:1}), we need to integrate each term in the series over $\theta$.
-Because